wandb/codesearchnet/README.md

  We encourage the community to beat these baselines and submit a PR including your new benchmark in the above leaderboard.
 Please see these [instructions for submitting to the leaderboard](src/docs/LEADERBOARD.md).
 Some requirements for submission to this leaderboard:

-  - results must be reproduceable with clear instructions.
+  - results must be reproducible with clear instructions.
   - code must be open sourced and clearly licensed.
   - model must demonstrate an improvement on at least one of the auxilary tests.